STRADA Transit Operator Recruitment Tool

 What is STRADA?

-STRADA is a reliable, integrated hiring solution designed to increase the probability of selecting the best candidates for the position of bus operator, to reduce staff time in the recruitment process and to reduce costs associated with recruitment as well as budget lost through training unsuccessful candidates.
+STRADA is a reliable, integrated hiring solution designed to increase the probability of selecting the best candidates for the position of bus/transit operator, to reduce staff time in the recruitment process and to reduce costs associated with recruitment as well as budget lost through training unsuccessful candidates.

 How does STRADA work?

 STRADA helps you to identify the right person to put in the driver's seat by using a system of cross-checked competencies.
 The cornerstone of the STRADA Toolkit is the assessment survey, a 30 minute web-based assessment.
 Once the assessment is completed, a custom report is produced for each candidate.
 HR staff can determine which candidates to bring in for an interview and who to avoid.
 The report also provides additional interview questions specifically customized for that candidate.
 The questions dig into the candidate's innate personality traits to determine whether they possess the key competencies which will enable them to excel in the role of bus/transit operator.

 What sets a STRADA candidate apart?

 The STRADA toolkit steps will highlight those candidates that provide excellent customer service, have low absenteeism rates and will stay with you and develop their career in your organization; reducing turnover and performance issues.